MadCowDevelopment/SoloChallengeGenerator/README.md

 * Fields of Arle
 * Gentes
 * Glass Road
-* On The Underground (Windows only)
+* On The Underground
 * Tiny Towns

 ## Installation

-scg is built with .NET Core.
+scg is built with .NET 5.
 The latest version can be found [here](https://dotnet.microsoft.com/download).

-After successful installation of .NET Core, open a command prompt and type the following:
+After successful installation of .NET 5, open a command prompt and type the following:

 | Install:                     | Upgrade:                    |
 | ---------------------------- | --------------------------- |